chemfiles/chemfiles/README.md

 # Chemharp, an efficient IO library for chemistry file formats

 Chemharp is a modern C++ library for reading and writing from and to trajectory files.
-These files are created by your favorite program, and contains informations about atomic or residues names and positions.
-Some format also have additional informations, such as velocities, forces, energy, masses, charges, …
+These files are created by your favorite theoretical chemistry program, and contains informations about atomic or residues names and positions.
+Some format also have additional informations, such as velocities, forces, energy, …

-The main targeted audience of Chemharp (libchemharp) is chemistry researcher working on their own code to do some kind of awesome science, without bothering about handling all the format that may exist in the world.
+The main targeted audience of Chemharp (*libchemharp*) is chemistry researcher working on their own code to do some kind of awesome science, without wanting to bother about handling all the format that may exist in the world.

-Running simulation (either minimisations, Monte Carlo or Molecular Dynamic) often require a two-step process: running the simulation and writing data to a file, and then using some analysis tool on that data.
-Chemharp try to help you for the second point.
+Running simulation (either Quantum Dynamic, Monte Carlo, Molecular Dynamic, or any other method) often produce enormous amounts of data, which had to be post-processed in order to extract informations.
+This post-processing step involve reading and parsing the data, and computing physical values with the help of statistical thermodynamic.
+Chemharp try to help you on the first point, by providing the same interface to all the trajectory formats.
+If you ever need to change your output format, your analysis tools will still work the same way.

 ## Features